Atlas, a World of Warcraft instance map browser

 - Your zip software must preserve directory structures.

-- If you're having trouble, please visit the Atlas FAQ:
+- If you're having trouble, please visit here:

 Atlas has a few simple options, accessible from the Options button in the upper-right corner of the main window, or with the slash-command /atlas options.
 A few of the settings aren't very self-explanatory so here's some more information about them.